runyasak/TeamSaint4/Iteration1.md

 All tasks should be created as "Issues" in the online issue tracking system.
 Don't need to write detailed tasks here._

-_You can write objectives as a list instead of table._

 | Objective/Feature/Task | Priority (1=very high, 5=low) |